danielward27/sbizombies/README.md

 # sbizombies
-A Package for Simulation-based inference on zombie outbreak models.
+An R Package for Simulation-based inference on zombie outbreak models.

 We create functions that both simulate data from an SIR model (here SZR since we are modelling a hypothetical zombie outbreak)